koenvervloesem/remarkable-calendar-creator/README.rst

 - a PNG image to use instead of the default suspend screen (in ``/usr/share/remarkable/suspended.png``)
 - a PDF document to write your notes on

+You can also add events from an iCalendar (ics) file to your calendar.

 ************
 Requirements
 ************